 But why use smileys?

-The best time to send your customer support survey
+The best time to send your customer satisfaction survey

-We’ve found that for email based customer support, the ideal time to send your customer support survey is with the support team’s response.
+For email based customer support, the ideal time to send your customer satisfaction survey is with the support team’s response.
 Embed it in the email signature, like this:

 I’ve noticed that so many companies don’t send a support survey until after the interaction is finished.
 There are two big problems with this: